-Participants can enrol in a 10 week full-time unit or a 20 week part-time unit.
+Participants can enrol in a 10 week full-time unit or an 18 to 42 week part-time unit.

-A full time unit requires attendance for 5 days per week for 10 weeks.
+A full time unit requires attendance for 5 days per week for 10 weeks (40 hours/week x 10 weeks = 400 hours of training).
 In some courses, each morning is spent in group time, and the practical component occurs in the afternoon.
 Alternately, each week two full days can be spent in group time and three days engaged in doing pratical work.

-A part-time unit (20 weeks) requires participants to perform about 10 hours per week of practical work (usually over 2 days) at an approved site.
+A part-time unit (18 or more weeks) requires participants to perform about 5-10 hours per week of practical work (usually over 1-2 days) at an approved site.
 A third day is spent in a group environment.

 Whichever course is attended, the participant is required to complete 200 hours of practicum placement over the duration of the course.

-What does a typical, part-time, CPE theory day look like?
+What does a typical, part-time, CPE group day look like?